Xavier Moyano: On tour

 In 2011 he has had presentations in: Tucuman: SMdeTucuman, San Pedro, Monteros; Campo Quijano, Salta, guest of Gauchos de Acero in: "Lucha Criolla" and "Smoke on the Water" (Deep Purple); In June, a South American tour: Chile: Antofagasta and Iquique; Bolivia: Cochabamba, Oruro and La Paz; Peru: Puno and Arequipa and returns to Argentina; This year his music went to Spain to be part of the presentation of the video series of extreme sports Free Style HD "We Are Family", produced by Boston Enjoy Productions in Barcelona.
 Xavier other work, is recording and editing audio & video.

 between December 2013 and June 2014 recorded the album "Cossas Novas" in Iquique, Chile.
 In 2014 they made a tour in South America, in different cities of Chile, Bolivia and Argentina; In 2015: "Cossas Novas" South American Pacific Coasts Tour (Chile / Peru / Ecuador), with live shows in restaurants, pubs, hotels and events in general.
 2016: Play in Ecuador, Peru, Chile, Bolivia, Argentina and Colombia.
 2017: Shows and Workshops in: Colombia, Venezuela, Brasil, Bolivia and Argentina.
 2018: Shows and Workshops about Guitars and music, Improvisation, Music Fusion, Cultural Management in: Argentina, Bolivia and Chile.

 In 2019 toured more than 10 cities in 4 countries with shows and workshops, sharing a Message of Union through Music and Art.

 Inspiration

-With his instrumental music, Xavier tries to convey a positive message and share good vibes.
-He's an activist for peace and has performed in several benefit concerts supporting human rights and animal rights, and against violence, discrimination, and racism.
+Xavier's instrumental music has frequently incorporated themes of peace and social awareness.
+He has participated in benefit concerts supporting causes related to human rights, animal rights, and opposition to violence, discrimination and racism.